anioki/ML_training_projects/README.md

 cancer
      ├──Breast Cancer.ipynb                          - code for data analysis and machine learning
 ````
-The goal was to test analythe data and learn boosting and compare the results.
+The goal was to analythe data and learn boosting and compare the results.
 ### MNN test
 Structure of project:
 ````